microsoft/pxt-adafruit/docs/reference/pins/pulse-in.md

 # Pulse In

-Returns the duration of a pulse (high or low) from a [pin](/device/pins) on the micro:bit board in microseconds.
+Returns the duration of a pulse (high or low) from a [pin](/device/pins) on the @boardname@ board in microseconds.

 ```sig
 pins.pulseIn(DigitalPin.P0, PulseValue.High)